memmott/rosecitydevs-LMS/README.md

 # rosecitydevs-LMS

-•	USERS
+# User Types
-o	Student
++ Student
-♣	Lots of pictures to make the site easier to navigate ♣	Big colorful simple buttons (with pictures) o	Teacher
+   + Lots of pictures to make the site easier to navigate (for students still learning to read)
+   + Big colorful simple buttons (with pictures)
++ Teacher
-♣	See all of the student passwords (especially if they change them) ♣	Enter grades & comments that parents can view
+   + See all of the student passwords (especially if they change them)
+   + Enter grades & comments that parents can view
-♣	Communication center for talking to parents
+   + Communication center for talking to parents
-♣	A communication center for teachers to connect with and share content with other teachers
+   + A communication center for teachers to connect with and share content with other teachers
-•	Search functions with tags for content
+   + Search functions with tags for content
-•	Search by standard (Common Core) o	Parenta
+      + Search by standard (Common Core)
++ Parents
-♣	Communication center for talking to teachers
+   + Communication center for talking to teachers
+   + View student grades / progress / notes from teachers

-•	Courses
+# Courses
-o	Prebuilt lessons as well as options to build their own o	Games o	Quizzes o	Assignments
++ Prebuilt content in lessons as well as options to build your own content
++ Games
++ Quizes
++ Assignments
-♣	Not started and in progress should be listed together.
-Not finished and finished ONLY o	Due Dates
+   + Everything not started and in progress should be listed together.
+Two lists only: Not Finished & Finished

-•	Grade
-•	Good Behavior points
+# Good Behavior Points

+# General Notes for content building:
-•	Use Common Core Standards for creating content
++ Use Common Core Standards!